+Average earnings are computed over the five highest consecutive years of service.
 Finally, pensionable service includes the period of service when the member contributes to the Regular Force Pension Plan.
 Over the last five years, the average contribution paid by Canadian members is 5.8% on amounts up to the YMPE and 8.4% for any amount greater than the YMPE.
 Members who retire before 65 years of age receive a bridge benefit paid until age 65 (at which time, either the CPP or QPP begins) of 0.625% x total pensionable service x YMPE.
 The CPP/QPP is the Canadian or Quebec equivalent of the United States Social Security system, although the rates of taxation are lower, as is the benefit payment.
 Benefits are indexed for inflation, but noteworthy is the fact that the plan is the same for federal workers or Canadian federal government workers.

-In the United Kingdom, there are two governing pension systems for military members, the Armed Forces Pension Scheme (AFPS) 75 and AFPS 058.
-Members who join before April 6, 2005 are covered by AFPS 75 and those that join after are covered by AFPS 05.
+In the United Kingdom, there are two governing pension systems for military members, the Armed Forces Pension Scheme (AFPS) 75 and AFPS 05.
+Members who join before April 6, 2005 are covered by AFPS 75 and those who join after are covered by AFPS 05.
 Members covered by AFPS 75 do not collect full retirement unless they retire at the age of 55 or later.
-If they retire before age 55, and they have either 16 years (officers) or 22 years (others), they
+If they retire before age 55, and they have either 16 years (officers) or 22 years (others), they qualify for an immediate pension which pays 28.5% and 32%, respectively, as compared to the maximum pension amount of 48.5%.
+Both the immediate pension and the full pension also pay a one-time lump sum amount equal to 3 times the annual pension amount.
+Interestingly, U.K. members below the rank of 1-star general who belong to AFPS 75 receive representative pay, which means they receive the pay representative of someone who has served for the specific number of years and achieved that specific rank.
+Members who don't serve enough years to earn the immediate pension may be entitled to a preserved pension, which pays a much lower amount, as well as the lump sum benefit of 3 times annual pay, at age 65.
+This pension is not indexed for inflation.